Data-Innovation-Research-Institute/private_synthetic_data_workshop/README.md

 #### 2.1 Differential Privacy for Government Agencies&mdash;Some Things to Consider
 *Jörg Drechsler (Institute for Employment Research, Germany)*

-#### 2.2 Really Useful Synthetic Data&mdash;Promises and Challenges of Releasing Sensitive Information With Differentially Private Data Synthesizers
+#### 2.2 Really Useful Synthetic Data&mdash;a Proposal for a General Benchmark for Releasing Sensitive Information With Differentially Private Data Synthesizers
 *Christian Arnold (Cardiff University), Marcel Neunhoeffer (University of Mannheim) and Sebastian Sternberg (University of Mannheim)*

 #### 2.3 Is It Safe to Leave &epsilon;-Differentially Private Data On A Train?